What is scratchboard image

 What is scratchboard?

 Scratchboard, also known as scraperboard, is a black-and-white drawing medium.
-The board itself is a cardboard or panel with a thin veneer of fine, white clay covered by a layer of india ink.
+The board itself is a cardboard or panel with a thin coating of fine, white clay covered by a layer of india ink.
 The drawing surface starts completely black.
-The drawing is made by scratching white lines through the ink with a sharp tool, such as an etching needle or a scratchboard nib held in a pen holder.
-The more lines that are drawn, the brighter the picture becomes.
-The clay coating under the ink allows the sharp point to remove the ink easily without tearing the board support.
-A scratchboard drawing is often very highly detailed and can resemble a wood engraving.
+One draws by scratching white lines through the ink with a sharp tool, such as a scratchboard nib held in a pen holder.
+The more lines one draws, the brighter the picture becomes.
+A scratchboard drawing, often very highly detailed, can resemble a wood engraving but is not a print medium.

-I love working in black-and-white but it is not always appropriate for every assignment.
-In order to add color to my scratchboard illustrations, I developed a technique of photocopying the scratchboard onto acid-free paper, mounting the paper onto a more stable board, and adding color with watercolor.
+I love working in black and white but it is not always suited for every assignment.
+To add color to my scratchboard illustrations, I photocopy the finished black-and-white scratchboard onto acid-free paper, photo-mount the paper onto an acid-free bristol board, and add color with watercolor.
 This painting is the original art I deliver to a publisher.